Key takeaways

 - Mobile optimization

 - Fast loading times.
 Several factors can affect website speed.
-To prevent slow loading, avoid bloated code and compressed images, which can lead to increased bounce rates.
+To prevent slow loading, avoid bloated code and compressed images.
+As 53% of visitors leave a site if it fails to load within three seconds, this can lead to increased bounce rates.

 - Click-to-call buttons.
 Customers hate it when contacting a restaurant for a reservation is hard.
 Make it easy on them by incorporating redirects that automatically dial your contact number.

 - Mobile-friendly forms.
-Sign-up forms for reservations or online orders should be easily accessible on different screen sizes.
+Sign-up forms for reservations or online orders should be easily accessible on mobile screens.

 - Consistent visual identity.
 Your website needs a uniform identity.
 Elements like color palette, typography, and imagery should reflect your restaurant’s character.

 - Logo placement.
-Your restaurant logo should prominently feature across every page of your website.
+Your restaurant logo should prominently display across every page of your website.

 - High-quality images.
 Presentation separates mediocre restaurants from great ones.
 Highlight your restaurant’s class using professional images to showcase your online menu.